 Keeping up with ever-changing regulations can be exhausting without the help of an expert.
-For that reason, HIPAA privacy officers exist.
+For that reason, HIPAA compliance officers exist.
 They’re like the king’s advisor for hospitals and healthcare organizations when it comes to staying HIPAA compliant.
-And — given how important it is to protect confidential health information — the duties of an officer are critical to facility operations.
+And — given how important it is to protect confidential health information — the duties of a privacy officer are critical to facility operations.

 What Are HIPAA Privacy Officer Requirements and Duties?

-If you’re familiar with HIPAA and its goals, then the duties of a HIPAA compliance officer are relatively straightforward—they’re in charge of maintaining an organization’s adherence to HIPAA in every way possible.
-From monitoring the everyday operations of the facility to managing the programs and systems that support HIPAA.
+If you’re familiar with HIPAA and its goals, then the duties of a HIPAA compliance officer are relatively straightforward.
+They’re in charge of maintaining an organization’s adherence to HIPAA in every way possible: from monitoring the everyday operations of the facility to managing the programs and systems that support HIPAA.

-So, What Are HIPAA Privacy Officer Responsibilities?
+What Are HIPAA Privacy Officer Responsibilities?

 HIPAA regulations aren’t set in stone.
-The federal and state laws involving HIPAA and patients’ rights can change over time, and it’s up to the officers to stay up-to-date so their facility can remain compliant.
+The federal and state laws involving HIPAA and patients’ rights can change over time, and it’s up to officers to stay up-to-date so their facility can remain compliant.
 By regularly monitoring legal changes, they’ll be able to make adjustments to their organization’s HIPAA programs, so there aren’t any unexpected surprises.

 Developing and Implementing Training